Is My Maid Service is Really Green?

 - If the product is recyclable and biodegradable

-Here are three third party certifiers recognized in North America.
+Here are three third-party certifiers recognized in North America.
 All are voluntary.
 All help consumers and commercial buyers identify products with safer chemical ingredients without sacrificing quality or performance.

 Formerly known as the U.S. EPA’s Design for the Environment (DfE), the Safer Choice program allows use of its logo on products that are made of safer chemicals.
 A Safer Choice logo on a product means that the Safer Choice scientific review team has screened each ingredient for potential human health and environmental effects and that the product contains only those ingredients that pose the least concern among chemicals in their class.

 The Canadian EcoLogo (also known as Environmental Choice) helps identify products and services that have been independently certified to meet strict environmental standards that reflect their entire life cycle, from manufacturing to disposal.
 EcoLogo standards are designed so that only the top 20% of products available on the market can achieve certification.
 Environmental Choice products, services, and packaging are certified for reduced environmental impact.
-The certifications are voluntary, and indicate a product has undergone rigorous scientific testing, exhaustive auditing, or both to prove its compliance with stringent third party environmental performance standards.
+The certifications are voluntary and indicate a product has undergone rigorous scientific testing, exhaustive auditing, or both to prove its compliance with stringent third-party environmental performance standards.

 Established in 1989, Green Seal is an independent, non-profit organization dedicated to safeguarding the environment and transforming the marketplace by promoting the manufacture, purchase, and use of environmentally responsible products and services.
 Its mission is to use science-based programs to empower consumers, purchasers, and companies to create a more sustainable world.
-Green Seal sets leadership standards that aim to reduce (to the extent technologically and economically feasible) the environmental, health, and social impacts throughout the lifecycle of products, services and companies.
+Green Seal sets leadership standards that aim to reduce (to the extent technologically and economically feasible) the environmental, health, and social impacts throughout the lifecycle of products, services, and companies.
 Green Seal Certification is a voluntary process that ensures a product meets rigorous health and environmental criteria, which can be found in the Green Seal Standard for each product category.
 Achieving certification helps manufacturers back up their environmental claims and helps purchasers identify products that are proven to be safer for human health and the environment.

 Green Cleaning is More than Using Green Chemicals

 Choosing green cleaning chemicals for a maid or cleaning service is important, but having a green cleaning program is often underestimated and undervalued.
 Using green chemicals is only the tip of the iceberg.
-Green cleaning is an approach to the process of cleaning that protects the safety and health of the maid service workers and the occupants of the home, while minimizing the impact on the environment.
+Green cleaning is an approach to the process of cleaning that protects the safety and health of the maid service workers and the occupants of the home while minimizing the impact on the environment.
 The implementation of a “green cleaning program” involves more than just swapping out a few traditional products for green cleaners.
-It involves several key steps, including selection of the right products and equipment, adjusting cleaning procedures, training employees, implementing a communications plan and continually gathering feedback, and making improvements based on that feedback.
+It involves several key steps, including a selection of the right products and equipment, adjusting cleaning procedures, training employees, implementing a communications plan and continually gathering feedback, and making improvements based on that feedback.

 The implementation of a “green cleaning program” involves more than just swapping out a few traditional products for green cleaners.

-Along those lines, products that can be color-coded to prevent cross contamination between bathrooms and the rest of the house (like microfiber flat mops and cleaning towels) are also considered green because they protect health.
+Along those lines, products that can be color-coded to prevent cross-contamination between bathrooms and the rest of the house (like microfiber flat mops and cleaning towels) are also considered green because they protect health.

 Choosing Green Equipment

 Equipment choice is also key.
-For vacuums, The Carpet and Rug Institute has a Green Label program which certifies residential vacuums that operate at a sound level less than 70 decibels, successfully removes microscopic dust particles (HEPA or high filtration filters), and do not damage carpet.
+For vacuums, The Carpet and Rug Institute has a Green Label program which certifies residential vacuums that operate at a sound level less than 70 decibels, successfully removes microscopic dust particles (HEPA or high filtration filters), and do not damage the carpet.